 - Two-level detection not useful for DDoS attacks of short durations. - Flash crowds can trigger false alarms.
-Algorithm should adapt to this new 'normality' - Other attack patterns: - DeS attacks that use 'pulsing agents' with short bursts. - Using different sets of attack agents each time.
+Algorithm should adapt to this new 'normality'. - Other attack patterns: - DeS (degradation of service attacks) use 'pulsing agents' with short bursts. - Using different sets of attack agents each time.